codex-academy/Nelisa/2_Display_the_data.md

 > Nelisa wants a comprehensive weekly online sales report.

 Publish the sales report online using [GitHub Pages](https://pages.github.com/).
+Use your Nelisa repository.
+The URL will be something like `http://username.github.io/repository`.

 Create HTML reports using [Handlebars](https://www.npmjs.com/package/handlebars) templates to convert the data into HTML files which can be published online.